sawatzkylindsey/workbench/TermnetSearchTool.md

 Before landing at the tool, some pre-processing has been done in order to represent the set of articles as as termnet, index terms within articles, etc.
 Suffice to say, the tool holds any necessary representations such as:
 * term-sentence cooccurrence across all articles
-* term-sentence coocurrence within each article
+* term-sentence cooccurrence within each article
 * mapping of which terms exist in which articles
 * etc